Long-term Strategies to Keep Up with Healthy Habits

 This plays into the idea of creating an overall healthier lifestyle built up of habits that all contribute to and reinforce our health.

-The best professional athletes aren’t the ones that are only good at offence or defense, but the players who constantly continue to add new skills and adapt to changes in the game.
+The best professional athletes aren’t the ones that are only good at offense or defense, but are those who constantly continue to add new skills and adapt to changes in the game.

 Try to only add one or two small things at a time though, as we don’t want to compromise the habit we are just beginning to form.